GericC/hello-world/README.md

 # hello-world
-This is a hello world repositary
+This is a hello world repository